leeeqo/weather/README.md

 ### How to run:

 - Open project in IDE.
-- Set your variables in .env file:
+- Set your variables in .env file.
+To get API key you have to sign up on [openweathermap.org](https://openweathermap.org/):
 ```
 POSTGRES_USERNAME=your_username
 POSTGRES_PASSWORD=your_password